Skip to content

 This table covers email manual sends from the SEP only.
 Social manual sends follow the paths in Social replies above.

 If the rep sends from the SEP and the platform does not webhook that send, HubSpot will not show it.
-Teams on platforms without manual-send webhooks should default to the HubSpot email-activity path or the CC pattern for email.
+Teams on platforms without manual-send webhooks should default to the HubSpot email-activity path, a reply relay when Destinations is enabled on Smartlead or EmailBison, or the manual CC pattern.

 Coverage confirmed today — check your platform’s integration page or confirm during onboarding if yours is not listed.